Why Bitcoin Echo Freezes

 Bitcoin Echo will work the same way.

 Version 1.0 will validate the protocol as it exists at completion.
-Should the protocol evolve—through a quantum-resistant soft fork or otherwise—a successor will accrete.
-Bitcoin Echo-Q. Bitcoin Echo-R. Each frozen upon completion.
-Each valid for its era.
-Each validating all history that came before.
+Should the protocol evolve—through additional soft forks, post-quantum cryptography, or other consensus changes—those will accrete as new implementations: Bitcoin Echo-Q, Bitcoin Echo-R, each frozen upon completion, each validating all history that came before.

 We are not building for extensibility.
 We are building a clean seam and leaving a note for whoever comes next.